eeko-kon/pyOpenMS_UmetaFlow/README.md

 ### Test Data (only for testing the workflow with the example dataset)
-* Current test data are built from real runs of known metabolite producer strains or standard samples that have been already alanysed with the GUI Software Freestyle and confirmed the presence of fragmentation patterns for the specific metabolites.
+* Current test data are built from known metabolite producer strains or standard samples that have been analysed with a Thermo IDX mass spectrometer.
+The presence of the metabolites and their fragmentation patterns has been manually confirmed using TOPPView.